Collab-Barco-Solar/poente-boards/electric_project/telemetria_hardware/2020/Base Material/Current Sensing/Current from MPPT/Circuit_Projec_Notes.md

 ## Introduction

-This circuit needs to be able to read currents from 0 to 40A theoretically.
+This circuit needs to be able to read currents from 0 to 40 A theoretically.
 To accomplish this task we intend to use a hall sensor.
 The choice of the sensor can be based on the smaller footprint (in comparison with other alternatives, _i.e_ like shunt resistors).

 ## Utilized Components

 ### Hall Sensor CI

 The hall sensor choosed for this project is the ACS758LCB-050U ([datasheet ACS758](https://github.com/Collab-Barco-Solar/poente-boards/blob/develop/electric_project/telemetria_hardware/2020/Base%20Material/Current%20Sensing/Current%20from%20MPPT/ACS758-Datasheet.pdf)).
 The ACS758 is an unidirectional hall sensor with an analog output ranging ratiometrically to the voltage supply.
-From datasheet, the minimal output resistance is 4.7k<span>&#8486;</span>.
+From datasheet, the minimal output resistance is 4.7 k<span>&#8486;</span>.
 Some capital caracteristics can be listed:

 1. Care must be taken about trace widths in view of the high current input;
-2. Some empirical adjusts will be necessary in view of the 3.3V supply (not standard in the datasheet);
+2. Some empirical adjusts will be necessary in view of the 3.3 V supply (not standard in the datasheet);
 3. In view of the transient nature of the MPPT output current.

 ### Output Filter